jbouter/yubikey-ubuntu/README.md

 Check your `MODEL_ID` and `VENDOR_ID` by running `udevadm monitor --environment --udev` and unplugging your yubikey.

-Then, create `/usr/local/sbin/lockscreen.sh` where `$username` is your own username:
+Then, create `/usr/local/sbin/lockscreen.sh` with the following content:

 ```bash
 #!/bin/bash